The Best New Zealand North Island Itinerary

 This morning, cruise across the harbor and marvel at the towering sand dunes.
 For an adrenalin boost, choose to zoom down them on a body-board, skimming into the shallow waters at the bottom.
 From the Hokianga, we’d recommend crossing over the island to the East Coast and visiting the Waitangi Treaty Grounds.
 Here, in 1840, the most important document in New Zealand history, the Treaty of Waitangi, was signed between Maori and The Crown.
 The Waitangi lawns are some of the best real estate in New Zealand, with sweeping vistas over the Bay of Islands.
 Spend the night near the ocean in Paihia.

-Day 4 – Swim with dolphins and visit charming Russell
+Day 4 – Cruise around the Bay and visit charming Russell

 This morning, it’s time to explore on the water.
-Take a boat cruise out into the turquoise waters of the Bay of Islands in search of playful dolphins to splash around with, or visit the iconic Hole in the Rock.
+Take a boat cruise out into the turquoise waters of the Bay of Islands in search or visit the iconic Hole in the Rock.
 Disembark in Russell, the first capital of New Zealand, and learn of its illustrious past as ‘The Hellhole of the Pacific’, when it was a favored haunt for whalers and sealers.
 Nowadays, the town is an idyllic waterfront vacation spot, with charming colonial buildings and interesting historical sites.

 Day 5 – Admire galaxies of twinkling glow worms